Updated: Aug 26

 Simple and quick to put together, this recipe is a family favorite.

-1 loaf bread - day old is better 12 eggs
+1 loaf of bread - a day old is better 12 eggs

 2 c. ham, diced 1/2 c. butter